 Being able to sit in on their soundcheck was also pretty incredible.

 Next up, Portugal.
 The Man with their wonderful ensemble of talented players took the stage.
 From horns to strings, PTM’s extensive live set up has gotten pretty stellar.
-These musicians take the bands’ music to another height – a show without them just wouldn’t be the same.
+In addition to original members John Gourley, Zach Carothers, Jason Sechrist, Kyle O’Quin and Zoe Manville, the addition of Matthew Cooker, Paul Cartwright, Ian Roller and more have brought the bands’ music to another height.
+A show without them just wouldn’t be the same.

 The band stomped through their set without breaks, playing fan favorites like “Modern Jesus”, “Feel It Still” and encoring with “Sleep Forever”.
 They even threw a couple of Beatles songs in for good measure, including my favorite, “She’s So Heavy”.
 The high energy they let off was contagious – the streets of Oakland were alive post show, with fans meeting one another and getting excited to do it all again the following night.